15 insights from the KS2 SATs Papers 2016 (Mathematics)

 That’s Year 6 SATs revision sorted then!

 Now it’s over to you.
-I hope you’ve got a few nuggets here from this first year of the new reasoning and arithmetic national assessments to take back to your class for your own KS2 SATs revision in Maths.
+I hope you’ve got a few nuggets here from this first year of the new reasoning and arithmetic national assessments to take back to your class.

 As I hope these insights show – and you will know from your own experience – confidence, fluency, stamina and practice are as important as the core facts, and there are many ways we can help our pupils achieve this.